XORGanon/cards/README.md

 # XORG "cards" data repository

-This is a simple stash for our "cards" that is used as a database by the renderer located at https://mborn.eu/xorg/
+This is a simple stash for our "cards" that the renderer at https://mborn.eu/xorg/ uses as its database.

 ### To edit
 To edit, add or expand new or existing "cards," open the [cards](https://github.com/XORGanon/cards/edit/main/cards) file for editing, do what you desire, and commit your changes when you're done.
 While doing so, please mind these few but vital _syntax conventions_ to keep the renderer working: